sonujose/angular-webpack-express/README.md

 ```
 npm start
 ```
-5) Wait untill gulp do its job, ahd when you'll see the `Server listening on port 9000` line go to `http://localhost:9000`
+5) Wait untill gulp do its job, when you'll see toast notification `Server listening on port 9000` then go to `http://localhost:9000`
 6) Congratulations, you've just setup your angular application!

 ### Basic folder structure